Gordon McGregor Reid: Africa research

 From humble beginnings as a 16-year-old technician in the zoology department at Glasgow University, Gordon rose to conduct leading research into aquatic life in Botswana and Nigeria.
 He completed his PhD at King's College London with a thesis on the morphology of tropical fish.

 In recent years, he has taken Chester Zoo from strength to strength to its current position as the sixth largest visitor attraction in the UK, with 6,000 animals of 600 species, half of them on the World Conservation Union's endangered list.

 In 2008 Gordon was made an Honorary Doctor in Science for his contribution to knowledge of the natural world from the Faculty of Science and Engineering at Manchester Metropolitan University (MMU).
 The conservation work of the zoo spans more than 50 countries, including Kenya, where it works with MMU’s Behaviour and Ecology Group on the Chyulu Project for Rhino Conservation.
 MMU is soon to embark on a new Masters programme in Zoo Conservation Biology, jointly run with Chester Zoo.

+Death of Staff and UK Health & Safety Ruling

+Professor Gordon Reid, director of the North of England Zoological Society, which runs Chester Zoo, admitted at Chester Crown Court that the law on health and safety had been broken.
+The Zoo was fined 25,000.
+Elephant keeper Richard Hughes, 34, died following the incident at Chester Zoo on February 8, 2001.